hrshith/audio2text-download/README.md

 # Initialize Terraform: Before applying any changes, you need to initialize Terraform in directory containing your configuration files, Run the following command:

+To run the below init cmd terraform working directory, installing necessary plugins, configuring the backend, and downloading referenced modules.

 ```bash
 terraform init
 ```